-- When pupils are taking part in a school organised or related activity e.g. educational visit or sports activity; - When pupils are travelling to and from school; - When pupils are wearing school uniform; - In some other way identifiable as a pupil at the school, and therefore: poses a threat to another pupil or a member of the public; or could adversely affect the reputation of the school.
+- When pupils are taking part in a school organised or related activity e.g. educational visit or sports activity; - When pupils are travelling to and from school; - When pupils are wearing school uniform; - In some other way identifiable as a pupil at the school, and therefore: could have repercussions for the orderly running of the school, poses a threat to another pupil or a member of the public; or could adversely affect the reputation of the school.